rashmitha-chittaluri/Systolic-Array-Accelerator-for-Matrix-Multiplication/README.md

-## Steps to Run This Project in Vivado:
+## Steps to Run This Project in Vivado
 #Download or Clone the Repository
               git clone https://github.com/<your-username>/systolic_accelerator.git
              Or download the ZIP and extract it.